cometbft/cometbft/docs/qa/CometBFT-QA-38.md

 ### Memory Resident Set Size

-The following graph shows the Resident Set Size of all monitored processes, with maximum memory usage of 1.6GB, slighlty lower than the baseline shown after.
+The following graph shows the Resident Set Size of all monitored processes, with maximum memory usage of 1.6GB, slightly lower than the baseline shown after.

 ![rss](img38/200nodes/memory.png)